Coretool/botmap/readme.md

 ## Introduction ##

+Botmap is a bot to automate pentests.
+It is still in a very early stage (ALPHA) and any kind of help is welcome !

     botmap target [target ip]
    This is the command to start botmap.
 Once started, botmap will launch a complete scan of the target (save it to the db ) and try the available exploits in the metasploit db.